DiyMediaServer

 Step 3: Secure the SSH Configuration

-The real power of SSH security lies in its configuration file at /etc/ssh/sshd_config.
-This is where you harden your SSH entry point, raising the bar high enough that attackers will abandon their efforts and seek softer targets instead.
+The real power of SSH security lives in /etc/ssh/sshd_config.
+This is where you harden the entry point and raise the bar high enough that attackers move on to softer targets.

 Open it with: